kaviara-14/AWS-RDS-Migration-with-DynamoDB-Integration/README.md

 Set up an on-premises MySQL database using MySQL Workbench.
 Create a table named **EmployeeDetails** within this database, and then insert few records into the table.

 ### 2. Create RDS MySQL
-Create RDS MySQL Database called **awsemployeedb** in AWS as the target Database.And create a Security Group named **mysql-sg** and make sure the port “3360” is open in the inbound rule, set it if not open and attach to the database.
+Create RDS MySQL Database called **awsemployeedb** in AWS as the target Database and configure instance type, storage, and network settings.And create a Security Group named **mysql-sg** and make sure the port “3360” is open in the inbound rule, set it if not open and attach to the database.

 <img src="https://github.com/user-attachments/assets/19d6e4df-8a93-4821-8f60-d09e5fceba91">